Basic Algorithm Templates

 begin()/end()

-++, -- Returns the predecessor and successor, time complexity O(logn)
+++, -- Return predecessor and successor, time complexity O(logn)

 set/multiset

-count() Returns the count of a specific number
+count() Return the number of a certain number

 erase()

-(1) Input is a number x, deletes all x O(k + logn)
+(1) Input is a number x, delete all x O(k + logn)

 lower_bound()/upper_bound()

-lower_bound(x) Returns an iterator to the smallest number that is greater than or equal to x
+lower_bound(x) Return the iterator of the smallest number greater than or equal to x

-upper_bound(x) Returns an iterator to the smallest number that is greater than x
+upper_bound(x) Return the iterator of the smallest number greater than x

 map/multimap